 Not sleeping well and/or having little need to sleep

-Engaging in risky behaviors like unprotected sex or gambling
+Engaging in risky behaviors like unprotected sex, gambling, or shopping sprees

 Being easily distracted

 Being easily irritated or feeling touchy or jumpy

 There’s a catch-22 with recognizing the symptoms of bipolar, particularly when it comes to mania: Some people with bipolar disorder simply don’t realize what’s going on, often because they enjoy the high—it can make them feel like they’re on top of the world.
 They have an abundance of energy, they’re more creative than ever, they’re friendly and talkative.
 They may even feel that it’s the best part of their lives.
 Mania has been described as being on speed without the speed, which makes sense: The same chemicals that are released in the brain from amphetamines may be released in the manic phase.

 But whether it is mania, depression, or psychosis, experiencing four or more episodes in a year is known as “rapid cycling.”
 This pattern of cycling occurs in 10% to 20% of people living with bipolar disorder.

 What Causes Bipolar Disorder and What Are the Risk Factors?